-Of course, Manjinder is no new-comer to penetrative ethnic perspectives, playing the main role of a British suicide bomber in the BAFTA-winning drama BRITZ, for which she received tremendous critical acclaim and appearing alongside fellow break-out star, gritty comedy-drama Four Lions’ Riz Ahmed.
-And it doesn’t stop there.
-Manjinder seems to proliferate and turn to gold everything she touches.
-As well as her commercial and television work, she also holds accolades for independent short films and features, for which she has both acted in and wrote: her biographical performance of playwright Andrea Dunbar in Clio Barnard’s TheArbor earned her nominations for Best Actress and Newcomer at the BIFA Film awards and Best New Comer at the LFF awards, while the actress’ own cinematic creation, Out of Darkness, featuring herself and long-time friend Ahmed, received Best film and Best Drama at Aesthetica Film Festival, and Best Film and Best Experimental Film at the Still/Moving Film Festival, Brixton.
+Of course, Manjinder is no new-comer to penetrating ethnic perspectives, playing the main role of a British suicide bomber in the BAFTA-winning drama BRITZ, for which she received tremendous critical acclaim and appeared alongside fellow break-out star, gritty comedy-drama Four Lions’ Riz Ahmed.
+And it doesn’t stop here.
+Manjinder seems to proliferate and turn to gold everything she subtly touches.
+As well as her commercial and television work, she also holds accolades for independent short films and features, for which she has both acted in and written: her biographical performance of playwright Andrea Dunbar in Clio Barnard’s TheArbor earned her nominations for Best Actress and Newcomer at the BIFA Film awards, and Best New Comer at the LFF awards, while the actress’ own cinematic creation, Out of Darkness, featuring herself and long-time friend Ahmed, received Best film and Best Drama at Aesthetica Film Festival as well as Best Film and Best Experimental Film at the Still/Moving Film Festival at Brixton.
 “I’ve just finished shooting a documentary/drama too – With Love from Calais – which was filmed at the Calais refugee camp,” Manjinder added.
 “I’ve always been as politically conscious as I am artistic, and the two are becoming very much interlocked for me.
-Artists - actors, writers and storytellers- all want to understand humanity, always in search for the motivations behind people’s actions.
+Artists - actors, writers and storytellers- all want to understand humanity, and are always in search of the motivations behind people’s actions.
 This quality is important, now more than ever: we need to be able to listen to each other to live peacefully together at the same time.
-I feel the refugee plight is very much underrepresented and simply acknowledging what we don’t discuss – what’s essentially stigma - can be enough in of itself.
-When I’m fiction writing, I also ask those contextual questions, together with delving into the human condition. ” Finally, collapsing every kind of divide, from the construction of social identity to vocations and the idea of fixed passions, Manjinder shows that having a unique, exploratory energy is the profoundest way to succeed.
-Sensitive and smart, contemporary yet classy, and warm and humorously humble on top of it all, the actress makes clear this gift that keeps on giving, and makes its mark through time and space.
+I feel the refugee plight is very much underrepresented and simply acknowledging what we don’t discuss – what’s essentially a stigma - can be enough in itself.
+When I’m fiction writing, I also ask those bigger questions together with delving into the immediate human condition."
+Finally, conquering every kind of limitation, from cultural and social identity to vocational vision, Manjinder shows that having a profound, exploratory energy is the surest way to succeed.
+Sensitive and smart, contemporary yet classy, warm and humorously humble, the actress makes clear that this is the gift that keeps on giving, keeping its mark through space and time.

 Tell us more about your role on Midsomer Murders?
 What’s it been like; what makes the experience particularly special for you?